Azure/Vision-AI-DevKit-Pages/docs/_docs/05-Run_OOBE.md

 ---
 ## What you will do

-- Configure your device to connect to WiFI.
+- Configure and connect the Vision AI DevKit hardware to Wi-Fi.
-- Configure your device to connect to Azure IoT Hub using the IoT Edge device you configured in [Azure Resources.]({{ '/docs/Setup_Azure_resources/' | relative_url }})
+- Configure and connect the Vision AI DevKit hardware to Azure IoT Hub and an IoT Edge device.

 ## What will you need

-- A configured Azure IoT Hub, with a configured Azure IoT Edge device for use with your Vision Ai DevKit hardware
+- A configured Azure IoT Edge device within Azure IoT Hub.
-- IoT Edge device connection string for your device.
+- The IoT Edge device connection string.
-  - This is the string obtained in [Azure Resources.]({{ '/docs/Setup_Azure_resources/' | relative_url }})
+  - This is the string obtained during configuration of [Azure Resources.]({{ '/docs/Setup_Azure_resources/' | relative_url }})

 ## Connect your PC to the Visual AI DevKit hardware Wi-Fi access point